thepirat000/CachingFramework.Redis/README.md

 ```

 ## Tagging mechanism
-Cluster compatible tagging mechanism where tags are used to groups keys, so they can be retrieved or invalidated at the same time.
+Cluster compatible tagging mechanism where tags are used to group keys, so they can be retrieved or invalidated at the same time.
 A key can be related to any number of tags.

 ![Image of Tagging Mechanism](http://i.imgur.com/26TyMYR.png)